-- 10.3.1.1 These requirements apply to the plywood sheets used in thermal insulation panels and boxes of cargo tanks in gas carriers with membrane systems of cargo containment. - 10.3.1.2 The plywood shall be manufactured, stored and supplied in compliance with the standards agreed with the Register and technical requirements of the enterprises recognized according to 1.3.1.2.
-The Register may require for surveys to be carried out and the suppliers of basic materials for plywood manufacture to be recognized by the Register.
+10.3.1.1 These requirements apply to the plywood sheets used in thermal insulation panels and boxes of cargo tanks in gas carriers with membrane systems of cargo containment.

+10.3.1.2 The plywood shall be manufactured, stored and supplied in compliance with the standards agreed for application with the Register and technical requirements of firms.
+The Register may require for surveys of the suppliers of basic materials for plywood manufacture to be carried out.